adamjralph/bank_account/README.md

 Instantiate your class, make several deposits and withdrawals

-nd test to make sure the account can't be overdrawn.
+and test to make sure the account can't be overdrawn.